Jon Lee (mathematician)

 Jon Lee (born 1960) is an American mathematician and operations researcher, the G. Lawton and Louise G. Johnson Professor of Engineering at the University of Michigan.
 He is known for his research in nonlinear discrete optimization and combinatorial optimization.

 Biography

 Lee graduated from Stuyvesant High School in 1977.
 He did both his undergraduate and graduate studies at Cornell University, earning a bachelor's degree in 1981 and a Ph.D. in 1986 under the supervision of Robert G. Bland.
 Lee was a faculty member at Yale University from 1985 until 1993, when he moved to the mathematics department at the University of Kentucky.
 From 2000 to 2011, he worked at the IBM Thomas J. Watson Research Center, after which he returned to academia at the University of Michigan.
 From 2010 through 2012, Lee was chair of the INFORMS Optimization Society.
-In 2018, Lee was appointed Editor-in-Chief of the journal Mathematical Programming, Series A.
+In 2018–2021, Lee was Editor-in-Chief of the journal Mathematical Programming, Series A.